jordanyim1/gpt-engineer/projects/space-takers/workspace/README.md

-Sure, let's modify the `Game` class to spawn enemies over time and place the player on the left side of the screen.
+I apologize for the oversight.
+Let's add the functionality to shoot bullets when the space bar is pressed.
+We need to modify the `Player` class to handle the space bar press event and create a `Bullet` instance.

-game.py
+player.py